GlaivePro/Invytr/README.md

 Add a trait that sets a random password and sends an invite when creating a new user.

+Try to set expiration by tinkering with `created_at` when making a token instead of how it's done now.

 Improve testing,
 - Thoroughly cover Invytr, Controller, Middleware with unit tests
 - Unit test the URL made in the notification